 Many people have questions about their dental care.
-Drs.
-Kelly Wilson and Jacob Kelly have provided this page of answers to common dental questions.
-If you have further questions, and to schedule your appointment with our dentists at Rocklin Dental, please call us at 916-663-5555.
+Dr. James M. Robison has provided this page of answers to common dental questions.
+If you have further questions, and to schedule your appointment with our dentist at Rocklin Dental, please call us at 916-663-5555.
 We will be happy to answer your questions and provide you with information about dental care in Rocklin, California, and surrounding areas.

 Which type of toothbrush should I use?